 – Teaching materials

 One of those questions was related to teaching material.
 Most material I could scan or save online, I didn’t bring with me.
 However, some posters, some games and some authentic material I didn’t want to leave at home.
-Depending on the age you’re teaching you will need more pictures or tactical games, or more magazines and written things.
+Depending on the age you’re helping to teach you will need more pictures or tactical games, or more magazines and written things.
 From my point of view, it is always recommendable to bring authentic material with you.

 Another packing list was related to clothes.
 This I divided into summer, winter, school, and free-time.
 Some schools in Spain want you to be dressed very business-like.
 In my case, I packed way too many business clothes.
 Especially after asking my tutor, I was scared to be under-dressed.